Sharing Isn’t Always a Good Thing in a Cat’s World

-Do you have a multi-cat house?
+Do you have a multi-cat household?
 As a child, you were taught that sharing is a good and certainly a polite thing to do.
 If you’re a parent, you’ve undoubtedly tried to instill that in your own children.
 It’s always nice to share.
-If you have a multicat household, however, there are some situations where asking your pets to share may create stress and possibly lead to behavior problems.
+If you have a multi-cat household, however, there are some situations where asking your pets to share may create stress and possibly lead to behaviour problems.
 So, at the risk of sounding terribly impolite, sharing isn’t always a good thing in a cat’s world.
 Here are a couple of examples.

 The Feeding Station

 In many multi-cat households, it’s not unusual to find a big bowl of dry cat food sitting in the kitchen for any member of the cat family to come and enjoy.
 While the cat parent may think having a big community food bowl makes everything convenient, it may create added stress.
 Although cats are social animals (I know that surprises many people), they aren’t social eaters.
 When the feeding station is only located in one area, it forces cats to eat in closer proximity to each other than they might normally prefer.
 This can lead to stress and might even create a situation where a more timid cat might wait until higher-ranking cats have eaten before attempting to approach the bowl.